alexblackie/lunarised/README.md

 ![Preview image of the lunarised colour scheme](./preview.png)

-**Lunarised** is a customized derivative of Solarized that tweaks the colour palette to remove the light yellows to make everything a bit more neutral.
+**Lunarised** is a customised derivative of Solarized that tweaks the colour palette to remove the light yellows to make everything a bit more neutral.
 Solarized is a great theme, but those yellow backgrounds really can wear you down after long periods.